NicolasNewman/12-24/README.md

 1) The time that wasn't converted
 2) The HTML tag that the time was in (if you know how to find it)

-If you find any other bug with the extension or would like to request a feature, please open up an [issue](https://github.com/NicolasNewman/12to24/issues)
+If you find any other bugs with the extension or would like to request a feature, please open up an [issue](https://github.com/NicolasNewman/12to24/issues)